thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 --- abstract

 RFC 7925 offers guidance to developers on using TLS/DTLS 1.2 for Internet of Things (IoT) devices with resource constraints.
-This document serves as a companion to RFC 7925, defining TLS/DTLS 1.3 profiles for IoT devices.
+This document is a companion to RFC 7925, defining TLS/DTLS 1.3 profiles for IoT devices.
 Additionally, it updates RFC 7925 with respect to the X.509 certificate profile and ciphersuite requirements.